 The ultimate inspiration for the Dome was a great sky, a cosmos under which all events take place – the radial lines and circles of the high-tensile roof structure recall the celestial reference grid of astronomical maps throughout the ages.

-Originally designed in response to a competition for innovation in domestic architecture, the Zip-Up House, and a later development of it, Zip-Up 2, were Rogers’ first speculative exploration of what a modern house could be like, free of the constraints of traditional methods of construction.
-Though never fully realised, it was a model for the house that Rogers built for his parents in Wimbledon.
+Originally designed in response to a competition for innovation in domestic architecture, the Zip-Up House, and later development of it, Zip-Up 2, was Richard Rogers’ first speculative exploration of what a modern house could be like, free of the constraints of traditional methods of construction.
+Though never fully realised, it was a model for the house that Richard Rogers built for his parents in Wimbledon.

 Following Charles and Ray Eames’ own house in California assembled in 1949 like a kit of parts from prefabricated components, the Zip-Up House would have been based on mass-produced parts.
 It was designed to use panels originally intended for refrigerated trucks.
 Its windows were made by automotive industry manufacturers for use in buses, sealed with neoprene zips.